Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Magnitude of Cognitive Dissonance

 Not all inconsistencies create the same level of discomfort.
 The magnitude, or intensity, of the cognitive dissonance depends on two key factors: the number of dissonant cognitions relative to consonant ones, and the importance or value attached to those cognitions.
-Conflicts involving deeply held values, core beliefs, or behaviors central to one's self-concept will generate significantly more cognitive dissonance and a stronger motivation for reduction than conflicts over trivial matters.
+Conflicts involving deeply held values, core beliefs, or behaviours central to one's self-concept will generate significantly more cognitive dissonance and a stronger motivation for reduction than conflicts over trivial matters.

 The theory suggests a fundamental need for internal consistency, positioning it not just as a preference but as a core psychological drive akin to basic biological needs.
 This drive appears deeply ingrained, potentially reflecting an evolutionary advantage in maintaining a coherent and predictable understanding of oneself and the world.
 Inconsistency might historically signal error, danger, or social friction, thus prompting an automatic response aimed at restoring equilibrium.